My Account

 Workspace Safety Checklist

-• Fire Safety Measures: Keep fire extinguishers and fire blankets accessible.
+• Fire Safety Measures: Keep CO₂ or dry-powder extinguishers within reach and maintain a clear evacuation plan.

-• Organized Workspace: Maintain a clutter-free area to avoid tripping hazards.
+• Organized Workspace: Use cable management to avoid tripping hazards.

 Emergency Handling Tips